mciethan/methane-change-detection/README.md

 ## File Descriptions

 Below, I briefly describe the main script files that I used in my analysis.
-The other files were basically for scratch purposes.
+The other files in this repository were basically used for scratch purposes.

 Note: XCH4 refers to column-averaged dry-air methane mole fraction, measured in parts per billion.